Get Tax Credits with Solar Powered Gate Openers

 A number of other different factors can affect whether or not these solar Apollo gate openers are the right choice for you.
 Some areas naturally get less sunlight than others, but opening gates with solar energy can save you a lot of money if you're in the right spot.
 The graph below shows the zones of relative sunlight in the United States.
 Florida, Hawaii, Puerto Rico and the Southwestern states are the best fit for using solar energy to power a gate operator.
 The middle of the country gets enough sunlight to sustain most solar gate openers, especially operators and gates with a backup battery or secondary electrical system.
 Northern states, like North Dakota and Maine, may not be ideal for solar gate opener systems since they generally get less sunlight throughout the year and cities like Seattle are cloudy almost year-round.

-Are you an international client looking into a solar powered gate operator?
-While you won't get a U.S. tax credit for your order, you'll still be saving money on electric by using solar power and you'll be helping our Earth.
+Are you an international client looking into a solar-powered gate operator?
+While you won't get a U.S. tax credit for your order, you'll still be saving money on electricity by using solar power and you'll be helping our Earth.
 The following chart shows relative amounts of solar radiation and can be a helpful guide for determining whether or not there is enough energy from the sun in your area to power a solar gate operator.